chancancode/json_expressions/README.md

 ### Object Equality

 By default, json_expressions uses `Object#===` to match against the corresponding value in the target JSON.
 In most cases, this method behaves exactly the same as `Object#==`.
-However, certain classes override this method to provide specialized behavior (notably `Regexp` and `Module`, see below).
+However, certain classes override this method to provide specialized behavior (notably `Regexp`, `Module` and `Range`, see below).
 If you find this undesirable for certain classes, you can explicitly opt them out and json_expressions will call `Object#==` instead:

 ```ruby
 # This is the default setting